 Thus the idea for CP Mentors was born.
 The goal is simple: to give students the extra guidance they might need to reach their goal of obtaining a college degree.
-To do this, we match juniors and seniors in high school with a mentor who is there to provide them with an extra layer of support during this time.
-Mentors range in age from late 20s to early 80s, and have a wide range of backgrounds and career paths.
-But one thing they have in common is that they are all college graduates, they are all prepared to answer questions about the college process, offer advice for the future, or to simply lend an ear when things get stressful.
+To do this, we match juniors and seniors in high school with a mentor who is there to provide them with an extra layer of support as they navigate the college admissions process.
+Mentors range in age from late 20s to early 80s, and have a wide range of backgrounds and career expertise.
+But one thing they have in common is that they are all prepared to answer questions about the college process, offer advice for the future, or to simply lend an ear when things get stressful.
 It’s a very simple way to make a very big difference in the life of a young adult.

 The College Perspectives Mentor Program is a spin off of College Perspectives LLC, a for-profit college counseling group in Philadelphia.
 After a move to Boston, we spent countless hours looking for the perfect school to launch this project.
 After meeting the students, faculty and staff at Cristo Rey Boston High School in Dorchester, we knew we had found what we were looking for.
 If you haven’t already looked at the CRB website, please do so.
 You will be as amazed as we were by the dedication and determination of everyone involved at this school.